 Bloat is a life or death emergency and needs immediate veterinary attention.

-Blockages can be caused by internal problems or foreign bodies.
+Gastrointestinal blockage can be caused by internal problems such as:

 - A tumor growing large enough to block the flow-through

-- A stricture due to damage from ulceration
+- A stricture (abnormal narrowing) due to damage from ulceration

 - Severe inflammation of the GI tract causing swelling